statgenetics/statgen-courses/README.md

 **Note: the session will be there for you until it is killed explicitly, or until the server kills it periodically.**
 **It strongly encouraged that you download and save the notebook for yourself, after you completed the tutorial.**
 **To do this, simply right click on the notebook to bring up the dropdown menu, and click `Download` to download the notebook to your computer to save your own copy.**

+## Convert tutorials to HTML and PDF format to download

+FIXME: will update this later